by John Salt - Updated June 2022

 This is because the tiny direct drive coreless motor (which has very little spinning mass) in combination with a small fixed pitch tail rotor can both accelerate and decelerate fast enough to provide a decent tail hold when the heli is small & light weight (less inertia to overcome).

-As they are not being "over worked" on most micro size helicopters, the also tend to have fairly long lives.
+As they are not being "over worked" on most micro size helicopters, these little coreless motors also tend to have fairly long lives.

 Tail motor failures however, even with this small size are still one of the biggest complaints.
 Most people who have helis such as these generally keep a spare coreless tail motor on hand for replacement.

-If you fly often, it's not a matter of if a coreless tail motor will fail, but when.
+If you fly often, it's not a matter of if a coreless tail motor will fail, but when - they are a consumable item.

 Brushless motors also last a very long time, even when under such demanding workloads and I've personally never had to replace one (yet).